srkunze/ckanext-semantic/README.md

  - add to your CKAN configuration ini file

 <pre>
+# add this to your plugins
+ckan.plugins = semantic

 # constants for dataset statistics update
 ckan.semantic.waiting_time = 1
 ckan.semantic.ratio_old_new = 0.4